 Oral Histories Program

 Oral history projects offer a great way to "do good" while raising the stature of the profession to the general public.
-Currently, the cumulative number of transcriptions completed by our court reporters and students for the Library of Congress (LOC) and other program partners has reached over 3,300.
+Currently, the cumulative number of transcriptions completed by our court reporters and students for the Library of Congress (LOC) and other program partners has reached almost 3,800.
 To recognize NCRF/NCRA's 10-year partnership with the Veterans History Project (VHP) at the LOC, in 2013, we implemented a new initiative, "Make the Promise".

 Through "Make the Promise", we made a goal of increasing the number of completed transcriptions to 3,700 by Memorial Day, 2015.
-We surpassed that number and are asking you, through "Make the Promise", to increase the number of comleted transcriptions to 3,500 by Veterans Day, 2014.
+We surpassed that number and are asking you, once again, to "Make the Promise" and increase the number of completed transcriptions to 4,000 by Memorial Day, 2016.
 That's roughly 200 new transcriptions made from the oral history collections of any of our three program partners.
 We have been told countless times what a wonderful experience it is to transcribe an oral history and to be part of the making of a lasting legacy.
 Won't you please help us to reach our goal by making a promise to participate?